Marathon Training: What Is Zone 5 / VO2 Max?

 Unlocking your speed ceiling

 Zone 5 is not where marathoners live but it is where speed gets built.
-This is the intensity where your cardiovascular system works at full capacity.
-You cannot sustain it for long but training here lifts all other zones underneath.
-When you increase your VO2 max, you improve how easily you can run at lower intensities.
-For marathoners, that means cruising more efficiently and finishing with strength.
+This is the intensity where your cardiovascular system works close to full aerobic capacity.
+You cannot sustain it for long but training here lifts every other zone beneath it.
+When you increase your VO2 max you improve how easily you can run at lower intensities and how long you can hold steady effort without strain.
+For marathoners that means cruising more efficiently, feeling smoother at pace and finishing with strength when the race begins to bite.

 What is Zone 5 running?